What is INQOVI?

 View a panel discussion between a well-respected hematologist-oncologist, nurse practitioner, and patient caregiver advocate on the topic of myelodysplastic syndromes (MDS) treatment at home—including the advantages and disadvantages of current treatment options, patient care, and INQOVI.

-Receiving treatment for MDS, including CMML, can be challenging1,3*
+Receiving treatment can be challenging

 Icon of a hospital representing chemotherapy infusion centers

-Venous access and parenteral administration1,5
+Venous access and parenteral administration4,5

 Icon of a syringe representing venous access and parenteral administration